 Cleoma can be heard strumming the guitar vigorously.
 Alan Lomax would travel to Louisiana in 1934 and record the Segura Brothers sing and play a similar melody entitled "Les Filles a Albert Moreau".
 The songs was about a fictional pimp named "Albert Moreau" and his ladies of the night.

+Leo Soileau used the melody in one of his first string band recording sessions, entitling it "Paroi Acadia Breakdown".
 In 1937, the song title would change slightly with the Hackberry Rambler's song called "Pas Aller Vita", also referred to as Step It Fast.
 This Cajun swing instrumental would be recorded in New Orleans for Bluebird stylized by Luderin Darbonne's fiddle playing.
 In 1949, Nathan Abshire would record this melody live at a radio station in Lake Charles, Louisiana.

 |Amedie Breaux, 1960|